 The key to this is definitely “individuality”, the level to which you can put your own stamp on your presentations!
-Although this is seemingly a vague term, these are three tips from us to make your persona shine!
+Although this is seemingly a vague term, we have three tips to make your persona shine!

 1. Express personality in a presentation?
 Be genuine with your personality

-You may be someone with a bright personality and a sense of humour, calm and gentle, or even shy introvert.
+You may have a bright personality and a sense of humour, be calm and gentle, or even shy introvert.
 Whoever you are, there is no need to change that and put on a front.
 Trying to impersonate a figure often makes you look like a robot on the stage and frustrates you and the audience.
 Would you feel comfortable watching someone trying to spice up the atmosphere with unnatural, prepared jokes?

 We tend to be afraid that the opposite of our character makes us a more exciting presenter.
 Why not take another perspective?

-Were you a spectator, it is likely that you would have no preconceptions about how the speaker should be.
+Were you a spectator, you would likely have no preconceptions about how the speaker should be.
 As a speaker, you’d better show the audience how zealous you are about your topic and wow them with valuable insights!